 Internet Backup Security

-If you make Internet Backups, they are stored in a secure location with the Software4Nonprofits.com web server.
+If you make Internet Backups (including doing so with the Cloud Storage Service), they are stored in a secure location with the Software4Nonprofits.com web server.
 All access to them is through the https protocol, which is encrypted, and is the same secure protocol used for online banking etc.

 Your Internet backups are protected by your database's internal Unique ID (set up automatically by the program when the database was created), plus many levels of secret techniques and strong encryption, but ultimately the final level of security will always depend on the encryption password you select for your Internet backups.
 That is why strong passwords are required for Internet backups.